mvandermerwe/BSTSpellCheck/Documents/README.txt

 4. We think we have the best set of tests for the remove() method.
 As this might have been our most complicated, and the one we struggled with, we wrote a bunch of tests.
 They are marked off with comments in the test case.
+5. In many places, we explicitly throw a NullPointerException by design, for clarity purposes.
+We could just wait for the pointer to be dereferenced, but this is clearere.
+In a language like C, we would have to check.